skhemissa/Rescue-Forensic-Disk/README.md

 OpenSSH server is installed for remote access (the ip of the machine is displayed in the conky window on the desktop).

  **TODO:**
- - [ ] Work on additional tools not in standard Debian repositories
+ - [ ] Work on additional tools which are not packaged for Debian (download and installation scripts to run in chroot)

 #### Mounting a drive to be analyzed
 Identify the list of drive :